ypnyp/yipnyap-docs/docs/security/kukiko.md

 replies, likes, repaws, etc.)

 :::info Reliability & Actions
-Since 2019, the model has a 97% success rate in detecting violations, while only 70% in detecting context-reliant violations.

 If the model returns a high accuracy rate, **the entire user account will be comment ghosted** until action is taken on the content at hand.
 This may also result in a user account being suspended or terminated.